nf-core/sarek/README.md

 Besides variant calls, the workflow provides quality controls presented by [MultiQC][multiqc-link].

-The [CAW-containers](https://github.com/SciLifeLab/CAW-containers) repository contains Dockerfiles for each process for easier deployment.
+The [CAW-containers](https://github.com/SciLifeLab/CAW-containers) repository contains building rules for containers for all CAW processes.

 This pipeline is listed on [Elixir - Tools and Data Services Registry](https://bio.tools/tool/CAW/version/none).